SoftUni-Internal/interactive-content/EN/04-SOLID/02-Single-Responsibility.md

 }
 ```

-The **Single Responsibility principle** doesn not mean that our classes should only have a few methods, or a small amount of code that they contain.
+The **Single Responsibility principle** does not mean that our classes should only have a few methods, or a small amount of code that they contain.

 The key is that the code that is inside the class must be **directly related to the main purpose** of the class and the job it does.